Bizongo/ondc-b2b-loan-specification/api/on_select_2.md

                       "short_desc": "Look up period during which borrower shouldn't be charged any penalty on repayment loan."
                     },
                     "value": "12 Days"
-                  },
-                  {
-                    "descriptor": {
-                      "code": "DETAILS_OF_LSP",
-                      "name": "Details of LSP",
-                      "short_desc": "Acting as recovery agent and authorised to approach borrower" },
-                    "value": "Contact details to be provided"
                   }
                 ]
               }